Mountain beaver: Etymology

+The name sewellel was recorded by Lewis and Clark who misunderstood the Chinook word [ʃʔulal] (which they annotated as "she-wal-lal"), the name for garments made from their skin; the Chinook themselves call it "ogwoolal" (pronounced [əɡʷulal]).
+"Mountain beaver" is a misnomer as the animal is not a true beaver nor restricted to mountains.

 The name Aplodontia ("simple tooth") is in reference to the single large basin comprising the bulk of each cheek tooth.
 The specific epithet, rufa, means red or reddish.
 Most references use the spelling "Aplodontidae" for the family name.
 This has been deemed incorrect due to the technical rules of converting a genus name into a family name.
 The proper conversion of Aplodontia to a family name is to drop the -a only and add -idae.
 Thus, Aplodontiidae is technically correct.
 This spelling is gaining acceptance in modern texts and is the standard spelling currently recognized by the Integrated Taxonomic Information System.
 Alternate spellings of the genus name have also been reported, with as many as 30 variants historically.
 These include "Haplodontia", "Haplodon", "Aploodontia", "Apluodontia", and "Aplodontie", among others.